Custom Packaging

 On a recent factory visit, our operator at WestRock’s custom line in Chattanooga asked if we wanted a perforated tear strip; I said yes and he showed me a sample right on the press while the line was set for 270 sheets per minute.

-That kind of hands-on collaboration is what turns a bland carton into retail packaging that stands beside other SKUs with confidence.
+That kind of hands-on collaboration is what turns a bland carton into retail Packaging That Stands beside other SKUs with confidence.

 For anyone curious, I even snap a photo of the stack height once the glue sets and log the humidity, because a 60% moisture room can warp even the most aggressively printed custom printed boxes, and the tech at the Guangzhou plant keeps a hygrometer in the die-cut area for that reason.